quasarframework/quasar-ui-qcalendar/docs/src/pages/latest-news/articles/2021-05-01_writing-your-first-article.md

 And what you get is my avatar that you see at the top of the page.

-But, say this was a tutorial, you could write a component that refrences one of the QCalendar calendars.
-The only rule that must be followed is that the component **must** be in the `components/page-parts/articles` folder.
+But, say this was a tutorial, you could write a component that references one of the QCalendar calendar components.
+The only rule to be followed is that the component **must** be in the `components/page-parts/articles` folder.

 ### Images